Tony Rivers

-Tony Rivers (born Douglas Anthony Thompson, 21 December 1940) is an English singer, best known for singing with the groups Tony Rivers and the Castaways and Harmony Grass.
-Additionally, Rivers sang on albums by Steve Harley & Cockney Rebel, Roger Daltrey, Shakin' Stevens and Cliff Richard, and sang on the theme song for Whatever Happened to the Likely Lads?.
+Douglas Anthony Thompson (21 December 1940 – 30 March 2026), known professionally as Tony Rivers, was an English singer-songwriter, best known for singing with the groups Tony Rivers and the Castaways and Harmony Grass.
+Rivers sang on albums by Steve Harley & Cockney Rebel, Roger Daltrey, Shakin' Stevens and Cliff Richard, and on the theme song for the BBC TV series Whatever Happened to the Likely Lads?.

 Early life

-Douglas Anthony Thompson was born in Shildon.
+Douglas Anthony Thompson was born in Shildon, County Durham on 21 December 1940.
 As a child, his family moved to East Ham.
-Rivers went to Raine's Foundation School in Bethnal Green.
+Rivers went to Raine's Foundation Grammar School for Boys in Arbour Square, Stepney.
 He took guitar lessons as a teenager, after hearing "That'll Be the Day" by Buddy Holly.

 Career

+Tony Rivers and The Castaways

 After working at Butlins' Holiday Camp in Clacton, he joined a group called 'The Cutaways' and they became 'Tony Rivers and the Castaways'.
+The band were supporting acts for the likes of The Beatles and The Rolling Stones.
 They recorded six singles for EMI and Columbia Records between 1963 and 1966, but the only hit the band had was with their cover of the Beach Boys' "God Only Knows", which made number 46 in the Melody Maker charts in August 1966; Columbia had been under the impression that the original would not be released as a single.
+According to Rivers, he had befriended the Beach Boys when they visited the UK in 1964, and was inspired to cover "God Only Knows" after the band played him their Pet Sounds album.

+Harmony Grass

-In 1968 the band disbanded and Rivers formed Harmony Grass with former band mates.
-Their single "Move in a Little Closer" reached No. 24 on the UK Singles Chart in January 1969.
-They released one album, This Is Us, on RCA, and gave concerts in the UK (including at London's Marquee Club).
-Rivers left to go solo in 1970.
-He started to do session work and performed many cover versions on the Top of the Pops records; he recalled performing the vocals of Alvin Stardust, Donny Osmond and Johnny Rotten.
+In 1968 the Castaways disbanded and Rivers formed Harmony Grass with former bandmates.
+Their single "Move in a Little Closer, Baby" reached No. 24 on the UK Singles Chart in January 1969.
+They released one album, This Is Us, on RCA, and gave concerts in the UK, including at London's Marquee Club.
+Rivers left to go solo in July/August 1970, and was replaced by Joe Williams, however by the end of the year Harmony Grass had disbanded.